5hw280543/citizens-review-archive/sd68/Bailey/bailey-001.md

 >
   > "Yikes… that’s incredibly unprofessional email."

-### Systemic Malfeasance / Reliability of Official Narratives
+### On Systemic Malfeasance / Reliability of Official Narratives
   >  "It's SD68, what do you expect..."
 >
   > "I expect them to be held accountable for their actions but sure doesn’t seem like that’s happening :shrug:"